-Prerequisite: AOD 164 with a minimum grade of C

-Corequisite: AOD 197A
+Prerequisite: AOD 164 with a minimum grade of C Corequisite: AOD 197A

-AOD-166 Marijuana: An Overview
+AOD-166 Marijuana: An Overview 2.0 Units/2.0 hours LEC

 This course will provide a balanced overview of marijuana, including its pharmacological effects; the history of its medicinal, recreational, agricultural and industrial uses; prevalence and social attitudes related to its use; criminalization and drug control policies; and behavioral health concerns.
 An emphasis will be placed on contemporary issues regarding decriminalization and legalization of its use as a medicinal and recreational drug.
 Recommended Preparation: ENG 200